jaymzjulian/vltron/README.md

 VxTron32
 ------

-A gltron-like game in development for the vectrex32.
+A gltron-like game in for the vectrex32.
+Note that the distributed version is combined into one big file for some convinence - if you want to look at the source, I recommend the github at https://github.com/jaymzjulian/vltron

 Controls for one player (third person): joystick - move camera